peterp/TownPlan/README.md

+This project is now defunct, use autolayout instead!

 TownPlan is an iOS UIView layout helper.

 Laying out views in code is rather tedious.
 I hope that TownPlan improves